rust-lang/book/second-edition/nostarch/chapter15.md

 data.
 Also, they don’t have any overhead and are the kind of pointer we use most often.

-*Smart pointers*, on the other hand, are data structures that act like a pointer but also have additional metadata and capabilities.
+*Smart pointers*, on the other hand, are data structures that not only act like a pointer but also have additional metadata and capabilities.
 The concept of smart pointers isn’t unique to Rust: smart pointers originated in C++ and exist in other languages as well.
-In Rust, the different smart pointers defined in the standard library provide extra functionality beyond that provided by references.
+In Rust, the different smart pointers defined in the standard library provide functionality beyond that provided by references.
 One example that we’ll explore in this chapter is the *reference counting* smart pointer type.
-This pointer enables you to have multiple owners of data by keeping track of the number of owners and, when no owners remain, taking care of cleaning up the data.
+This pointer enables you to have multiple owners of data by keeping track of the number of owners and, when no owners remain, cleaning up the data.

-In Rust, where we have the concept of ownership and borrowing, an additional difference between references and smart pointers is that references are pointers that only borrow data; in contrast, in many cases, smart pointers *own* the data they point to.
+In Rust, which uses the concept of ownership and borrowing, an additional difference between references and smart pointers is that references are pointers that only borrow data; in contrast, in many cases, smart pointers *own* the data they point to.